 The menu is the antithesis of those compendium War and Peace-sized menus which list so many items none of them can possibly be good.
 Instead, the focus seems to be on a handful of items executed very well.
 The menu is arranged into four categories: Snacks & Starters, Handhelds, Greens and Sweet Endings.
 Snacks and starters include such New Mexico standards as chips and dips and tempura-battered green chile strips, but they also include toasted ravioli and a Brussels dish that sounds almost too good to be true.
 Eight items adorn the Handhelds section of the menu including an open-face meatloaf and broken tacos.
 Handhelds are accompanied by your choice of fries, sweet potato waffle fries, onion strings or a side salad.
 Three salads and four sweet endings round out the menu.

-For those of us who love our burgers moist and juicy, the “gourmet” ingredients we can’t figure out are those with crispy (typically desiccated) qualities.
+6 October 2017: For those of us who love our burgers moist and juicy, the “gourmet” ingredients we can’t figure out are those with crispy (typically desiccated) qualities.
 Onion rings, onion strings and potato strings, I’m talking about you.
 Why would any self-respecting chef use you?
 My initial inclination when ordering the 66 Crunch Burger (6.6 ounces of fresh ground beef, American and Cheddar cheese, lettuce, tomato and pickle, Thousand-Island dressing and a “signature crispy potato topping”) was to ask that that crispy potato topping be taken out back and buried.
 The desire to honor the chef and consume the burger as intended won out, however.
 There’s still plenty of moistness in this burger, particularly at medium-rare.
 There’s also a lot of flavor, especially from the ground beef.
 The crispness and freshness of the pickles and the Thousand-Island dressing also stand out.
-Instead of fries, my accompaniment was a side salad with a ranch-blue cheese crumbles dressing.
-Bill pointed out that arugula sounds like the sound a jalopy’s horn would make.
-It makes for a very nice salad ingredient, too, and the blue cheese crumbles were a terrific counterbalance to the richness of the ranch.

 400 Central Avenue, S.W.